Shamier Anderson

 Shamier Anderson (born May 6, 1991) is a Canadian actor.
-He is known for playing U.S. Deputy Marshal Xavier Dolls on the television series Wynonna Earp and his role as Trevante Cole on Invasion.
+He is known for his roles in the television series Wynonna Earp, as U.S. Deputy Marshal Xavier Dolls, Invasion, as Trevante Cole, and as Mr. Nobody in the action film John Wick: Chapter 4 (2023).

 Background

 Anderson is the older brother of actor Stephan James.
 He graduated from Wexford Collegiate School for the Arts as an Ontario Scholar then went on to study criminology and trained with weapons prior to breaking into acting.
 He has training in martial arts Wing Chun Kung Fu.
-Anderson's parents are from Spanish Town, Jamaica.

 He started his film career in 2010.